Scouting in Wales: The Scout Association: ScoutsCymru

-ScoutsCymru, formerly known as ScoutsWales and the Welsh Scout Council, is the Country Scout Headquarters for Wales and supports the development of The Scout Association programme in the Country.
+ScoutsCymru, formerly known as ScoutsWales and the Welsh Scout Council, is the Country Scout Headquarters for Wales and supports the development of The Scout Association programme in the country.
 It was first established in 1925 and is distinct from the other country Scout headquarters as a number of matters are undertaken by the UK headquarters at Gilwell Park but does have a role in tailoring the Scout Association programme and message to Wales such as providing programme resources and support in the Welsh language in line with legislation.
 There are 14,000 young people and 5,000 adult volunteers in ScoutsCymru.

 Prior to the formal establishment of the Welsh Scout Council, the appointment of Chief Scout of the Principality of Wales was held by Edward, Prince of Wales from 1911 and held this position until he became official patron of the Scout Movement across the British Empire on becoming King Edward VIII in 1936.
-The current name of ScoutsCymru was adopted on 1 March 2016, Saint David's Day, to reflect the pride of the welsh roots of the organisation and to reflect a commitment to the culture of Wales.
+The current name of ScoutsCymru was adopted on 1 March 2016, Saint David's Day, to reflect the pride of the Welsh roots of the organisation and to reflect a commitment to the culture of Wales.

 ScoutsCymru has a similar organisational structure to England with four regions, 12 Scout Areas supporting local Scout districts and groups.
-The lead volunteer for Wales, the Chief Commissioner for Wales, leads Scouts Cymru and since 2018 this has been Rhian Moore.
-They are supported by a team of 27 volunteers, collectively branded as TeamCymru, including two Deputy Chief Commissioners for Strategy and Operations, as well as a Youth Commissioner for Wales; a Commissioner for Inclusion for Wales; a 20 strong board of trustees to govern the charity; and 11 paid members of staff based at the headquarters in Caerphilly.
+The lead volunteer for Wales, the Chief Volunteer for Wales, leads Scouts Cymru and since 2018 this has been Rhian Moore.
+They are supported by a team of volunteers, collectively branded as TeamCymru, including a Youth Lead for Wales; a Trustee Board to govern the charity; and paid members of staff based at the headquarters in Caerphilly.

 ScoutsCymru also operate a number of properties and sites that are available for other Scouts to use.
 This includes meeting rooms at their HQ in Caerphilly, the Yr Hafod mountaineering hostel in Snowdonia that is part of the Scout Adventures grouping and the Cornel Scout Centre in Snowdonia with indoor accommodation and camping space.

 Scouts in Wales wear the same uniform as the wider Scout Association but with the addition of a badge showing the flag of Wales on each shoulder.
 Similarly, the ScoutCymru scarf design is red with green and white borders to match the flag of Wales.
 There are a number of badges and awards specific to Welsh Scouts which are awarded by ScoutsCymru HQ: